KadurisMedia/cmasapp/README.md

 # cmasapp
 Make your employees happy this Christmas.
-This is a basic Powerapps solution to send Christmas greeting cards.
+This is a basic Powerapps solution to send some Christmas cheer to your employees, colleagues & friends.
 It uses the Office365outlook connector to send a digital greeting card.